 Italian Cuisine | $$$ | 📍 Google Maps | +52 985 856 5459

-You might not expect an Italian restaurant to be so high on a list of best places to eat in Valladolid, but L’Osteria della Nonna is absolutely fantastic.
-This restaurant feels more like eating in an Italian grandma’s home and, indeed, Nonna herself leads the kitchen and comes out to greet the diners most evenings.
+L’Osteria della Nonna is an absolutely fantastic Italian restaurant in Valladolid.
+This restaurant feels more like eating in an Italian grandma’s home.
+Indeed, Nonna herself leads the kitchen and comes out to greet the diners most evenings.

 Like any good Italian restaurant, fresh homemade pasta is the star (I tried the ravioli and loved it).
-The atmosphere in the tree-lined garden makes this restaurant the perfect place for a romantic dinner in Valladolid.
+The atmosphere in the tree-lined garden makes L’Osteria della Nonna the perfect restaurant for a romantic dinner in Valladolid.

 El Tigrillo Taco Stand